saanleu/credit-risk-classification/README.md

 Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
 #### Write a Credit Risk Analysis Report
 Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.

+# Credit Risk Analysis Report
+## Overview - explains the purpose of this analysis.

+## use bulleted list, describe the accuracy, precision, and recall scores of the machine learning model.

+## summarize the results from the machine learning model.
+Include your justification for recommending the model for use by the company.
+If you don’t recommend the model, justify your reasoning.